krystal/konfig/README.md

 end

 # Create a source object.
 In this example, we're using the environment
-# variables source and providing `env` which contains all the environment
+# variables source and providing `ENV` which contains all the environment
 # variables provided to the process.
-source = Konfig::Sources::Environment.new(env)
+source = Konfig::Sources::Environment.new(ENV)

 # Create your final configuration object by providing an array of sources.
 config = Konfig::Config.build(schema, sources: [source])